lgorenstein/longest-job/README.md

 **General options:**
 ```
   -t, --time     Sort output by job end time (default is to sort by node name).
+  -v, --verbose  Be verbose (print more job information for each job).
-      --quiet    Be really quiet (suppress most of non-essential output).
+      --quiet    Be really quiet (suppress header and non-essential output).
   -V, --version  Print program version and exit.
   -h, --help     Display this help message and exit.
 ```